prestodb/presto-yarn/README.md

 ### Manual Installation via Slider

 Note: Only slider-0.80.0 is officially supported, and the code has not been tested for other versions.

-1. Download the slider 0.8* installation file from http://slider.incubator.apache.org/index.html to one of your nodes in the cluster (0.8* is the current stable version, this example will use 0.80.0).
+1. Download the slider 0.8* installation file from http://slider.incubator.apache.org/index.html to one of your nodes in the cluster

 ```
 tar -xvf slider-0.80.0-incubating-all.tar.gz